ekamperi/ekamperi.github.io/_posts/2020-12-20-tensorflow-custom-training-loops.md

 {% endraw %}
 {% endhighlight %}

 Our ultimate goal is to find the optimal values for the model's parameters, $$\mu, \sigma^2$$, that maximize the log-likelihood.
 If they maximize the log-likelihood, they will also maximize the likelihood.
-However, we usually define our cost function to be the negative log-likelihood, and have the optimizer minimize it.
+However, it's typical for an optimizer to minimize a cost function by default rather than maximize a utility function.
+Therefore, we usually define our cost function to be the **negative log-likelihood**, and have our optimizer minimize it.
 By minimizing the negative log-likelihood, we maximize the log-likelihood (and therefore the likelihood).

 {% highlight python %}
 {% raw %}